Andrews High School (North Carolina)

 Andrews High School (AHS) in Andrews, North Carolina serves grades 9–12 and is one of only three high schools in the Cherokee County Schools System.
 As of 2007 it had a full-time teaching staff of 27 teachers giving an average of 11 students per teacher.
-In 2019–20 average daily membership was 203.
-The current building is a one-story, three building campus, built in 1962, after the original three-story campus was burned down months earlier.
-By 2025, as a result of a May 2020 vote by the Cherokee County Board of Education, students from the county's three high schools will attend one high school.
+In 2024-25 enrollment was 232.
+The school's capacity is 530.

+The current campus consists of a main classroom and administration building (Building A), a gymnasium and cafeteria building (Designed by Chivous Gilmer Harill, 1962.
+Built after the original two-story school was burned down months earlier), a third classroom building built in 1970 as the Junior High (now Building B), plus a band & art building (Eric Townson, 1985), and a carpentry class building (Eric Townson, 1987).